 I could write a whole other post about the surreal “after” part:

 Afterwards as Claudette helped me walk with shaky legs into my bathroom, I thought to myself, “How can I ever do this again?”
-But it wasn’t a day later that I thought to myself, “No, I will most certainly do this again.
-This simply cannot be the last time I feel this.”
+But it wasn’t a day later that I thought to myself, “No, I will most certainly do this again.”

 It’s six months later and tonight I finally felt ready to crack open the vault of birth pictures on our digital camera.
 Can I tell you something?
 I was afraid to look!